DIY Ikea Hack: Easy Woven Cane Nightstand

 The Steps:

-2. Next, I trimmed the bottom of the cabinet off using my circular saw.
+2. Next, I trimmed the bottom of the cabinet off using my circular saw so that I could add a custom base for a unique look.

 4. Once the cabinet was sturdy again, I switched my attention to the drawers.
 I removed all of the original hardware and patched the holes using wood putty.
 Once that dried, I then sanded everything flat.